 - Active Reserve/National Guard - Minimum six years

-- Unmarried spouse - No minimum service time required if the spouse was killed in the line of duty
+- Unmarried spouse - No minimum service time is required if the spouse was killed in the line of duty

 - The spouse of a veteran who was MIA/POW - At least 90 days have passed since the Veteran was POW/MIA